atxFarley/aws_serverless/database/README.md

 3. Run [this DDL](DDL/initial/field_tracker.sql) to create all the __field_manage__ schema.

-4. Download and import a shapefile with the geographic coordinates in the coordinate system that you will ultimately use for measurements and define the measurement spatial reference identifier (SRID) for your geographic area.
+4. Download and import a shapefile with the geographic coordinates in the __PROJECTED__ coordinate system that you will ultimately use for measurements and define the measurement spatial reference identifier (SRID) for your geographic area.
     * For this prototype, the USA State Plane Zones shapefile from [here](https://hub.arcgis.com/datasets/23178a639bdc4d658816b3ea8ee6c3ae_0?page=10) was used.

 5. Using the PostGIS Shapefile Import/Export Manager tool, import the shapefile to the database: